Ashur-uballit I: Babylonian wars

 With Assyrian power firmly established, Ashur-uballit started to make contacts with other great nations.
 His messages to the Egyptians angered his Babylonian neighbour Burnaburiash II, who himself wrote to the Pharaoh: “with regard to my Assyrian vassals, it was not I who sent them to you.
 Why did they go to your country without proper authority?
 If you are loyal to me they will not negotiate any business.
 Send them to me empty-handed!”

+Legacy

-Yet the new Assyrian power could not be denied, and Burnaburiash even married the daughter of the Assyrian king.
-He was succeeded by his son from the Assyrian wife, prince Kara-hardash, but a revolt soon broke out that showed the unpopularity of the Assyrians.
+Prince Kara-hardash succeeded his father.
+A revolt soon broke out that showed the unpopularity of the Assyrians.
 Asshur-uballit would not allow his grandson to be cast aside, and duly invaded Babylon.
-Because Kara-Hardash was killed in the rebellion, the Assyrians placed on the Babylonian throne a certain Kurigalzu, who may have been Burnaburiash's son or grandson.
+Because Kara-Hardash was killed in the rebellion, the Assyrians placed on the Babylonian throne Kurigalzu II.
 But this new puppet king did not remain loyal to his master, and soon invaded Assyria.
 Ashur-uballit stopped the Babylonian army at Sugagu, not far south from the capital Assur.

-Ashur-uballit I then counterattacked, and invaded Babylonia, appropriating hitherto Babylonian territory in central Mesopotamia, and forcing a treaty in Assyria's favour upon Karigalzu.
+Ashur-uballit I then counterattacked, and invaded Babylonia, appropriating hitherto Babylonian territory in central Mesopotamia, and forcing a treaty in Assyria's favour upon Kurigalzu.